 - Take a look at client reviews.
 If your buyers and sellers aren’t enjoying the process, they won’t stay long.

 Ultimately, you want to go where the clients are going.
-If you know a lot of buyers and sellers are using a specific platform, then that’s probably where you want to be.
+If you know a lot of buyers and sellers are using a specific platform, that’s probably where you want to be.

-Real estate agents can get referrals by networking, signing up for lead generation sites, and otherwise working with their brokerage.
+Real estate agents can get referrals by networking, signing up for lead generation sites, and working with their brokerage.
 Referrals are great because they’re generally qualified and interested buyers/sellers, but you do need to pay a considerable fee.

 Would You Like To Partner With Me?